GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 To compute a per-channel spectrum in the Bloom example, we have a few different strategies:

 One would be to load each channel at a time, compute the FFT for that channel, and store it.
-This sounds natural,, and it's what we do in the Bloom example for intermediate FFTs.
+This sounds natural, and it's what we do in the Bloom example for intermediate FFTs.
 But for the first axis FFT, the problem is that each thread is essentially sampling the same spots in a texture once per channel, with a long computation (the FFT of the channel) in the middle , so the parts of the texture accessed are unlikely to be cached between loads (because of other workgroups working on the same SM).
 The same happens at the end, when doing IFFT along the first axis.
 This results in three texture writes per pixel, each time writing a different channel (AND having to retrieve the previous write before the next, since you can't just write to a single channel of a texture).

 A different strategy would be to load all channels at once, having the values for all channels resident in registers.
 Although this means we're using more registers per thread, these can be spilled to global memory in the worst case, resulting in only some accesses to global memory.